jfreboud/jfreboud.github.io/_posts/2021-08-06-inside-the-model.markdown

 While going deeper in the $ layers $, the **representations** will contain an understanding more complex and more abstract of the **input data**.

-This is the goal of deep-learning: considering the **representations** of the last $ layer $, we want it to have the best understanding of the **input data** possible.
+This is the goal of deep learning: considering the **representations** of the last $ layer $, we want it to have the best understanding of the **input data** possible.

 While they seem abstract for the moment, these **representations** will be more precise when we will talk about the